Barin Township: History

 In 1955, Barin, formerly part of Yengisar, became part of Akto County.

 In 1962, Barin Commune (巴仁公社) was established.

 In 1962, Barin Commune was renamed Xianfeng Commune ('vanguard/pioneer commune' 先锋公社).

 In 1984, Xianfeng Commune became Barin Township.

-In April 1990, the Baren Township riot occurred in the township.
+In April 1990, the Barin uprising occurred in the township.

 Geography

 The township of Barin is located on the edge of the Taklamakan Desert and the Pamir Plateau, and is located between the Gez River and the Kushan River on the eastern slope of the Kunlun Range and the western edge of the Tarim Basin.
-It is located in the east longitude 75°27′- 75°52′, the north latitude 38°08′- 39°36′, the southwest of the county seat Akto Town.
+It is located in the east longitude 75°27′- 75°52′, the north latitude 38°08′- 39°36′, southwest of the county seat Akto Town.
 It is bordered by Pilal Township, Yumai Township, Oytak Township, Kezilto Township, Bulungkol Township, and Shufu County and Yingjisha County.
 Its maximum length is 24 km from west to east, 66 km north to south, with a total area of 1,087 square kilometers and an arable land area of 2,940 hectares.
 Its seat is 17 kilometers away from the county seat.